SeanMcP/talks/think-outside-the-bots/README.md

+# Reimagining AI: A Human-Centric Approach to Model Interactions

 **Presentation details**

 The explosion of large-language models in the past few years has turned everyone's attention to AI.
 OpenAI's ChatGPT has pioneered a new pattern for human-model interactions that other companies have been eager to follow.
 But is the chat-bot pattern the future of AI-powered products?
 In this talk, we'll analyze and critique current patterns of human-model interactions and consider a more human-centric future for AI.